ccdc-opensource/on-site-webcsd/README.md

 docker compose -f docker-compose.yml -f file1.yml -f file2.yml ... up -d
 ```

+### User Access Control

+User access control can be managed via local accounts or Single Sign-On (SSO).
-N.B.
-If user access control is not explicitly disabled via `docker-compose.disable-user-access.yml`, you must configure roles to allow
+Unless it is explicitly disabled via `docker-compose.disable-user-access.yml`, you must configure roles to allow
 access to in-house databases.

 For details please see [Access Control To In-House Databases](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Access-control-to-in-house-databases).

 ### In-house Database Configuration

 On-Site Lattice and WebCSD can be configured to read from in-house databases.

-Provided within the installation are sample databases which can be found in the sample-data folder in the root of the installation.
+Provided within the installation is a sample database `teaching-subset.csdsql` which can be found in the `sample-data` folder in the root of the installation.

-To enable these databases follow:
+To enable in-house databases:

 1. Copy and rename the file `docker-compose.sample-On-Site-only-db-config.yml` to `docker-compose.db-config.yml`
 2. Edit the `volumes` section of that file to point to any in-house databases and edit the `environment` section to configure the application to recognise these databases.